Force over Distance: The Prepared Mind

 Right.

 He chews on his lip as he watches Rush go, the lights trailing after him like a firefly entourage.
 Rush is steady and solid and walking like he isn’t hurting at all.
 He’s barely using his cane/crutch thingy.
 It looks more like an accessory.
-He’s energized and he’s confident and he doesn’t seem to be cold.
+He’s energized and he’s confident and he doesn’t look cold.

-With the energy conservation mode that they’re in, at four thirty in the morning, with only one little lifesign in this big open room, Eli estimates that it must have dropped down to forty five degrees?
-He can see his own breath in front of him.
-He’s freezing and he’s been freezing for two days now.
+With the energy conservation mode they’re in, at four thirty in the morning, with only one little lifesign in this big open room, Eli estimates it must have dropped to forty five degrees (Fahrenheit, thank you).
+He sees his own breath crystallize in the air.
+He’s freezing.
+He’s been freezing for two days now.

 But Rush is fine?

-Something’s not sitting quite right with him.
+This isn’t sitting right.
 He’ll work on the D-branes, sure, but there’s something else going on here, and he wouldn’t put it past Rush to pull a bait and switch on him.
-Like maybe he knows about the Official NP-Complete Detective Society and he’s trying to create a distraction.
+Maybe he knows about the Official NP-Complete Detective Society and he’s trying to create a distraction.

 As soon as he has that poisonous little thought, he’s back to Volker’s data, examining premises and working through everything without preconceptions.

-D-branes are cool, but, he, too, has a very complicated to-do list.
+D-branes are cool, but, Eli, too, has a complicated to-do list.
 So.
 In the grand tradition of Dr. Rodney McKay, he’s gonna spend what remains of his shift tracing power.
 Voltage differentials.
 Flowing current.
 Lines of force.

 It’s a mistake to underestimate Eli Wallace, but people do it all the time.